My basic rule of thumb is:

 People buy from people, not companies.

 So present yourself as an agency for higher pricing.
-But be the face of the agency to sell.
+But be the face of the agency to sell to people

 You could join a group like Chamber of Commerce or BNI.